ssbc/fusion-identity-spec/README.md

 Only a feed that was either the one that created the fusion identity or has accepted an invite is allowed to create an invite.

-Question:
+NOTE:
- - Can we invite a fusion identity?
+- you can only invite other feedId

 ### consent